ollipal/botafar/docs/source/install.md

 To work with the library you should have [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) version 3.7 or later installed.

+Here is a good tutorial for [installing Python and Visual Studio Code on Windows 10](https://www.youtube.com/watch?v=cUAK4x_7thA).

 You can check if you have Python installed and it's version with:

 ```